 Edmund Exley's simultaneous interrogation of the three murder suspects: "Sugar, I'm talking about a gas chamber bounce and you haven't even asked me what this is about.
 You've got a big guilty sign around your neck."

-More specifically, Kevin Spacey realizes that he's dying so he uses his final words to trick his murderer into incriminating himself to Exley, which ultimately brings about the murderer's downfall.
+More specifically, Jack Vincennes realizes that he's dying so he uses his final words to trick Dudley into incriminating himself to Exley, which ultimately brings about Dudley's downfall.

 Bud White's epic smackdown of D.A.
 Ellis Lowe, culminating in dangling him by his ankles from his office balcony while Exley looks on nonchalantly.